Piper Sandler Downgrades Metromile (NASDAQ:MILE) to Neutral

-Piper Sandler lowered shares of Metromile (NASDAQ:MILE) from an overweight rating to a neutral rating in a research report sent to investors on Tuesday morning, Price Targets.com reports.
-They currently have $6.00 price target on the stock.
+Metromile (NASDAQ:MILE) was downgraded by stock analysts at Piper Sandler from an “overweight” rating to a “neutral” rating in a research report issued to clients and investors on Tuesday, Price Targets.com reports.
+They currently have a $6.00 price objective on the stock.
+Piper Sandler’s price objective points to a potential upside of 11.11% from the company’s previous close.

 NASDAQ MILE opened at $5.40 on Tuesday.
 The business’s fifty day moving average price is $8.41.
 Metromile has a 1 year low of $5.24 and a 1 year high of $20.39.

 A number of institutional investors have recently modified their holdings of MILE.
 Ameritas Investment Partners Inc. bought a new stake in Metromile in the 2nd quarter valued at $26,000.
-Zurcher Kantonalbank Zurich Cantonalbank acquired a new position in shares of Metromile in the 2nd quarter valued at $36,000.
-Quantbot Technologies LP acquired a new position in shares of Metromile in the 1st quarter valued at $38,000.
+Zurcher Kantonalbank Zurich Cantonalbank bought a new stake in Metromile in the 2nd quarter valued at $36,000.
+Quantbot Technologies LP bought a new stake in Metromile in the 1st quarter valued at $38,000.
 Cypress Capital Management LLC WY acquired a new position in shares of Metromile in the 1st quarter valued at $50,000.
 Finally, IFP Advisors Inc acquired a new position in shares of Metromile in the 1st quarter valued at $65,000.
 44.08% of the stock is owned by hedge funds and other institutional investors.

 Metromile Company Profile